Travel Report: Seomun Night Market, Daegu.

 Everything I tried that night was amazing.
 Furthermore, it’s clear you could come here at least a dozen times and not eat the same thing twice.

-Unfortunately, my memories of the market will always be a little tainted by my regretful misadventures in bag shopping.
-I was in need of a hefty holdall for my upcoming flight from Seoul to London.
-The bag seemed fine, I even tested it out.
-Sadly, the handle collapsed on me during its maiden voyage from Daegu to Jeonju.
+The bag I chose seemed fine, I even tested it out.
+But sadly the handle collapsed on me during its maiden voyage from Daegu to Jeonju.
 In all my years of Asian market shopping, this was my first major fail.

 But how about those cheese-stuffed burgers?